 What is a Tourtalk system?

-A Tourtalk system is a portable short range radio system used to transmit an audio message from a presenter to listeners.
-The presenter simply speaks into a wireless microphone transmitter and the listeners use wireless lightweight receivers to hear the message.
+Tourtalk is a portable wireless communication system used to transmit live audio between people.
+The presenter speaks into a microphone transmitter and the audience use lightweight receivers to hear the message.

 When are Tourtalk systems used?